NeoDyln/alx-low_level_programming/0x00-hello_world/README.md

 - Syntax: gcc -E file_being_compiled -o results_output_file

 ## 1-Compiler ##
-- Here we compile agai using the gcc command but we do not link.
-C compilers first preprocess, then compile, then assemble then link
+- Here we compile agai using the gcc command but we do not link (-o is the option that allows us to link ) .
+- C compilers first preprocess, then compile, then assemble then link
-- Syntax:
+- Syntax: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -c file_being_compiled

+## 2-assembler ##
+- Here the script generates an assembly code file from the source c file as below